OfficeDev/office-scripts-docs/docs/develop/typescript-restrictions.md

 ---
-title: 'TypeScript restrictions in Office Scripts'
+title: TypeScript restrictions in Office Scripts
-description: 'The specifics of the TypeScript compiler and linter used by the Office Scripts Code Editor.' ms.date: 03/08/2022 ms.localizationpriority: medium
+description: The specifics of the TypeScript compiler and linter used by the Office Scripts Code Editor. ms.date: 03/08/2022 ms.localizationpriority: medium
 ---